A flexible work culture thanks to rigorous collaboration: the TNW balance

 The Sales team at TNW is based partly out of their Amsterdam HQ, partly in remote and their clients are all over the world.
 Markus tells us the team is almost never entirely at the office at the same time: whether it's someone working remote, attending a conference or visiting a client.
 This is in large part because TNW values a flexible work culture and individual freedom for their employees.
-"It works because we make good and full use of a tool that keeps our collaboration fluid and coherent," Markus said.

 To keep a weekly rhythm and stay on top of all the stages of their clients' lifecycle, they meet twice a week, one time in smaller, sub-teams and another in an all-hands meeting.
 The all-hands meeting happens every Monday afternoon to discuss results, macro activities and individual updates.